dymodi/dymodi.github.io/MLfolds/AdaBoost.md

 [comment]: # (Some contents about AdaBoost and maybe GBDT)

+This post is basically based on [Explaining AdaBoost](http://rob.schapire.net/papers/explaining-adaboost.pdf).

 ## What is AdaBoost

 AdaBoost is an algorithm for constructing a ”strong” classifier as linear combination